Cheesy Chicken Poblano Panecillos

-You know it’s one thing to come up and create an appetizer or a dish and reap the rewards when everyone in your family loves it but to leave them asking, “When are you going to make these again?” is a whole wonderful thing in itself!
-That’s how this appetizer was for my family and a neighbor friend of ours.
+It’s one thing to come up with and create an appetizer or a dish and reap the rewards when everyone in your family loves it but to leave them asking, “When are you going to make these again?”
+That’s even better!
+Love being the cooking hero all the time!

-Yes these ridiculously good Cheesy Chicken Poblano Panecillos will have your family and friends saying just that to you!
+Trust me these ridiculously delicious Cheesy Chicken Poblano Panecillos will have your family and friends asking you the same thing!

-Please if you haven’t tried this sauce though, try it!
-Okay so maybe I did a little ranting!
+Please if you haven’t yet tried this sauce though, try it, make it!
+Okay so maybe I did a little ranting! 🤣

 Cheesy Chicken Poblano Panecillos